tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 git push -u origin master
 ```

-Change `myAccount` to your GitHub account name.
+Use the code provided by GitHub, not the above code, or change `myAccount` to your GitHub account name.

-Check that your files uploaded to your GitHub repository.

 ## Set Up `index.html`